Expeed: Expeed 3 (ARM)

-In the Nikon 1 series September 2011 Nikon introduced a new largely changed architecture – the main control unit it uses an ARM microcontroller which requires new firmware compared to the totally different Fujitsu FR microcontroller used in all former Milbeaut and Expeed processors.
-It is also the first Expeed using digital image sensor readout – no analog image sensor interface is needed.
-In the Nikon 1 cameras introduced September 2011 it uses 1 GB fast DDR2 RAM packaged in 2x 4 Gbit chips.
-Nikon marked EI-160, manufactured in the Socionext 65 nm process.
+In the Nikon 1 series September 2011 Nikon introduced a new largely changed architecture – the main control unit it uses is an ARM microcontroller, which required new firmware compared to the totally different Fujitsu FR microcontroller used in all former Milbeaut and Expeed processors.
+It was also the first Expeed using digital image sensor readout – no analog image sensor interface was needed.
+In the Nikon 1 cameras introduced in September 2011, it used 1 GB fast DDR2 RAM packaged in 2x 4 Gbit chips.
+Nikon marked it EI-160, manufactured in the Socionext 65 nm process.

-High-speed dual multi-core image-processing engines with world record (Nikon claim) 600 megapixels per second speed, enhanced H.264 HD video engine and controlled by a dual-core ARM microcontroller are the main improvements.
+High-speed dual multi-core image-processing engines with world record (Nikon claim) 600 megapixels per second speed, enhanced H.264 HD video engine and controlled by a dual-core ARM microcontroller were the main improvements.
 Its high speed allows the world's fastest speed (Nikon claim) of 60 frames per second (10 fps with full autofocus).

 Expeed 3A

 The Expeed 3A, a successor to the Expeed 3 EI-160 used in the Nikon 1 series, was first released in the Nikon 1 V2 and mainly features an increased world record image-processing speed of up to 850 megapixels per second.
-This enables 60 frames per second (15 fps with full autofocus) speed even with the new 14 megapixel image sensor.
-It is developed exclusively for Nikon 1 cameras.
+This enables 60 frames per second (15 fps with full autofocus) speed, even with the new 14 megapixel image sensor.
+It was developed exclusively for Nikon 1 cameras.

 Expeed 4

-Expeed 4 uses a processor with ARM central controller and is used in the Nikon D810, Nikon D750, Nikon D5300, Nikon D5500, Nikon D5600, Nikon D3300, Nikon D3400, Nikon D3500 and Nikon D7200.
+Expeed 4, introduced on October 17, 2013 in the Nikon 5300, uses a processor with ARM central controller.
+It is used in the Nikon D810, Nikon D750, Nikon D5300, Nikon D5500, Nikon D5600, Nikon D3300, Nikon D3400, Nikon D3500 and Nikon D7200.
 It offers full HD (1080p) video capture at 50/60 fps with improved contrast detection autofocus and live preview autofocus.
 It includes all of the features of the Expeed 3 (FR) and older versions of Expeed, plus it consumes less power.

 The Nikon D4S's processor is identical to the Nikon D4, marked EI-158, using its processing power with improved software enabling 1080p video capture at 50/60fps, 11 fps photos with improved autofocus, new noise reduction with image-content variable algorithm (context-adaptive) and other improvements.

 Expeed 4A

-Version 4A is used in the Nikon 1 V3, Nikon 1 J4 and Nikon 1 S2.
+Version 4A was introduced on the Nikon 1 V3 on March 13, 2014.
+It was also used in the Nikon 1 J4 and Nikon 1 S2.

 Expeed 5

-Nikon announced EXPEED 5 processor engine in their new DX and FX cameras Nikon D500 and Nikon D5 at CES 2016, (Las Vegas, January 5, 2016) and also used in the Nikon D7500 and D850.
+Nikon announced EXPEED 5 processor engine in their new DX and FX cameras Nikon D500 and Nikon D5 at CES 2016, (Las Vegas, January 5, 2016).
+It was also used in the Nikon D7500 and D850.